tuftsdatalab/tuftsWorkshops/docs/tutorials/intro-to-python/variables-data-types.md

 12
 ```

 We can slice strings if needed to!
-However, the letters you are grabbing are **0-indexed** meaning that the first letter is letter 0, the second letter is letter 1, and so on:
+However, the letters you are grabbing are **zero-indexed** meaning that the first letter is letter 0, the second letter is letter 1, and so on:

 ```
 antibiotic[0]